josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

 Another credit to MoErgo: unbeknownst to me at the time, I ordered my Glove80 just before the new version of the keyboard began shipping.
-(It's not significantly different; it mostly just features minor construction improvements, and now comes with a travel case.)
+(It's not significantly different; it mostly just features minor construction improvements, and now comes with a few extra accessories and a travel case.)
 MoErgo put the old stock on sale for $20 off, about a week after my order.

 Total bummer for me, since I would've either got the newer package, or paid $20 less, if I'd only waited a little longer.
 But to the company's credit, they took the initiative to automatically issue a $20 gift card and to everybody else in the same situation.